margotwagner/my-website-academic/content/authors/margotwagner/_index.md

 # Interests to show in About widget
 interests:
-- Data science, machine learning and artificial intelligence
+- Machine Learning
-- Mental health, psychiatry, and psychology
+- Computational Neuropsychiatry
-- Computational neuroscience
+- Engineering

 # Education to show in About widget
 education: